EthanGilles/nvim/README.md

 ## Installation

-Before you start, make sure you are in your home directory.
+Before you start, enter your `.config` directory in your home directory.
 Then, clone the repository into your `.config` directory.
 ```
 cd ~/.config